 - Discrimination legislation promotes and protects people's right to equality of status, opportunity and treatment and non-discrimination on the basis of various 'grounds of protection' specified in the legislation.

-- The legislation is likely to outlaw discrimination in employment and when accessing goods and services, education and accommodation.
+- The legislation will make discrimination in employment and when accessing goods and services, education, accommodation and clubs and associations unlawful.
 There will be some exceptions to this general rule in certain justifiable situations.

 - People who feel that they have been discriminated against will be able to obtain advice and assistance to resolve their complaint in an informal manner.
 If the complaint cannot be resolved informally, there will be a mechanism for formal adjudication.
 If the complaint is upheld there will be various awards and remedies available.

-- The legislation is likely to cover discrimination on the grounds of:
+- Phase one of the new legislation (which is due to come into force sometime in 2022) would cover discrimination on the grounds of:

-- Race (including colour, nationality, national or ethnic origins)
+- Race (which includes colour, descent, national or ethnic origin and nationality)